 To break free of self-perpetuating routines, to change the course of your career and to enjoy a life away from the office requires you to think differently and to change habits.

 At such times, it’s valuable to have a professional coach to guide you – someone who has "sat in your chair" dealing with the issues you are likely dealing with now.

 In a wide ranging career, Scott Charlton has been a sole practitioner and a partner in a CBD firm.
 Scott has also enjoyed twelve years coaching professionals in practice.
-Along the way, he has completed an MBA and written a book, Your Professional Headspace, to assist practitioners.
+Along the way, he has completed an MBA and written 3 books to assist practitioners.

 Scott is well known for his work in faciliating good working relationships between accountants and financial planners.

 Scott’s work as a coach often involves chairing board meetings and facilitating workshops.
 Scott counsels practitioners every day.
 He knows what works and what doesn't.
 More than this, Scott assists professionals in practice to achieve their potential.
 With Scott’s help, practitioners frequently find themselves experiencing more great days at the office….and having more fun away from it.